arenaudineau/Template-PythonDriver/README.md

 # Template-PythonDriver
-Template for making a Python Driver for chips @ C2N
+Template for making a Python Driver for chips, developped @ C2N

 ## Installation
 This library requires: